JohnOngeri/Pregnancy-Tracker-App/README.md

 Navigate to the project directory:

 bash
-CopyInsert in Terminal

 cd pregnancy-tracker-app
 Step 4: Install Dependencies
 Install the dependencies:

 bash
-CopyInsert in Terminal

 flutter pub get
 Step 5: Set up the Environment Variables
 Set up the environment variables:

 bash
-CopyInsert in Terminal

 cp .env.example .env
 Step 6: Start the Application
 Start the application:

 bash
-CopyInsert in Terminal

 flutter run
 Step 7: Open the Application in Your Emulator or Simulator Open the application in your emulator or simulator:

 bash
-CopyInsert in Terminal

 http://localhost:5000
 Step 8: Set up the Database
 Set up the database by running the following command:

 bash
-CopyInsert in Terminal

 flutter pub run sqflite_common_ffi:sqflite_ffi_init Step 9: Run the Application
 Run the application:

 bash
-CopyInsert in Terminal

 flutter run